 Easter Traditions in Hungary

 Easter egg decorating is one old tradition that Hungarians still participate in.
-During this time, find eggs decorated with Hungarian motifs, including those that mimic Hungarian embroidery in colorful floral designs.
-Simple, homemade eggs may bear the imprint of a leaf that was secured to it during the dying process.
+You'll find them decorated with Hungarian motifs, including those that mimic Hungarian embroidery in ornate floral designs.
+Simple, homemade eggs may instead be dyed, bearing the imprint of a leaf.
 Dark red Easter eggs, sometimes with a white design, recall the spilling of Christ's blood.
-The most difficult to decorate Easter eggs in Hungary is with small metal horseshoes, requiring expertise by the egg decorator, whose hands must be steady and agility advanced enough so as not to break the eggshell when affixing the horseshoe onto the blown egg.

 Easter in Budapest

-However, you don't have to limit yourself to Budapest to seek out Hungarian traditions for this special time of year.
-Certain villages in Hungary are known for their Easter celebrations, including Mezőkövesd, famous for its Matyo folk art.
+But while Budapest is the epicenter of Easter celebrations, you don't have to limit yourself to the bustling city to seek out Hungarian traditions this time of year.
+Certain villages are known for their Easter celebrations, including Mezőkövesd, famous for its Matyo folk art.